-Pupils may advance through the established Kentucky Core Academic Standards/Program of Studies in accordance with the prescribed requirements, P1 through grade twelve.
-Students shall not be penalized in grades nine through twelve for work completed during an approved summer session.
+Pupils may advance through the established Kentucky Core Academic Standards/Program of Studies in accordance with the prescribed requirements, P1-12.
+Students shall not be penalized in grades 9 through 12 for work completed during an approved summer session.

 Graduation Requirements (Board Policy 08.113)